vanderweiss/lutwidge/README.md

 # lutwidge

 `lutwidge` is a command-line utility made for patching games from the Black Souls franchise, authored by [@toro_yori_ebi](https://twitter.com/toro_yori_ebi).
-These patches provide fixes for dependencies and assets to run the the franchise through Steam's proton on Linux natively.
+These patches provide fixes for dependencies and assets to be able to run through Steam's proton on Linux natively.

 If you want to support the original work, please buy the games from https://www.dlsite.com/maniax/circle/profile/=/maker_id/RG33488.html.